mujugen/localblockchain/README.md

 ## README

-run npm install on firist download
+run npm install on first download

 use "npx hardhat node --network hardhat" to use